andersy005/xdev-projects/projects/current/tutorial_spr2020.md

+# Project: Tutorial-S20

-# Project: Spring 2020 Tutorial
+Spring 2020 Python Tutorial

+## Campaign: E&O

 ## Overview
 We need to conduct another Python tutorial for the Spring 2020 time-frame.